 Contributions are invested in a separate interest bearing account at the Department of Treasury and Finance.
-Interest is paid quarterly on monies held which is treated as fund income in accordance with the Act section 4 (6)(b) and regulation 4(3)(b).
+Interest is paid quarterly on monies held, and is treated as income to the fund in accordance with the Act section 4(6)(b) and regulation 4(3)(b).

-Any balance not immediately required for the purposes of the fund will be retained in the fund and the interest earned deemed as investment in accordance with the Act section 4(7).
+Any balance not immediately required for the purposes of the fund will be retained in the fund and interest earned deemed as an investment in accordance with the Act section 4(7).